What You Need to Know to Get What You Want Underfoot

-Colonial Americans used thick, wide, hardwood planks that came from cutting down some of this nation's oldest forests - the trees with large diameters - tight grained heartwood - which rendered the lumber hard and durable.
+Colonial Americans used thick, wide, hardwood planks that came from cutting down some of this nation's oldest forests – the trees with large diameters and tight grained heartwood – which rendered the lumber hard and durable.
 The woods used depended on the region.

 Wood flooring comes in three installation types:

 1.Wood planks - are usually tongue-and-groove boards available in a variety of widths and lengths.

 2. Hard wood tiles - these are usually patterned parquet style tiles that can be laid in geometric patterns.

 3. Strips - which are narrow tongue-and-groove boards often cut in random lengths.

 Homebuyers are most enamored with solid hardwood compared with laminate or even engineered pieces.
 Of course, solid hardwood isn't an option in some climates or some rooms because it will definitely bow and buckle as it reacts to humidity changes.
 Plus, solid hardwood is installed by nailing the planks, tiles or strips to a subfloor, so it takes longer to put down than snapping together or gluing down a tongue-and-groove engineered wood.

 Solid wood flooring like this is often distinguishable from engineered wood by its narrower, longer boards: engineered wood looks more piecemeal.
 This beautiful floor in the open floor plan layout of a 1-story, 5-bedroom Luxury home plan unifies the space and will stand up to decades of use (Plan #161-1042).

 Reclaimed Vintage Hardwood or Distressed Hardwood Floors